jetbundle/jetbundle.github.io/_diffequations/transformation_guidline.md

 ### 3. The Challenge Problems (Replacing Complete Examples)

 **Principle:** Remove the long list of solved examples at the end.
-Replace them with two specific, high-level problems labeled "Challenge Problems."
+Replace them with 2-4 specific, high-level problems labeled "Challenge Problems."

 **Structure:**
 - **Challenge 1 (Computational/Derivation):** A difficult derivation that connects multiple concepts in the section.
 - **Challenge 2 (Conceptual/Counter-example):** A problem that tests the boundaries of the theory (e.g., a case where uniqueness fails, or a series diverges).
+- **Additional Challenges:** Add more if there are many examples—preserve the key conceptual narrative while making it more cohesive and illustrative.

 **Format:**
 - Provide detailed solutions, but keep them in collapsible `<details>` blocks